ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

    - [ ] 9.3.
 Implement a system for tracking and reporting on project velocity and productivity metrics.
    - [ ] 9.4.
 Develop visualizations for project progress and health metrics.

+- [ ] 10.
+Project Structure Management
+   - [ ] 10.1.
+Create a ProjectStructureManager class to handle project structure operations.
+   - [ ] 10.2.
+Implement methods for creating and verifying the project structure.
+   - [ ] 10.3.
+Develop algorithms for advising on document and asset placement.
+   - [ ] 10.4.
+Integrate ProjectStructureManager with WorkflowDirector and LLMManager.
+   - [ ] 10.5.
+Create a project structure template configuration file.
+   - [ ] 10.6.
+Implement methods for detecting and correcting project structure deviations.
+   - [ ] 10.7.
+Update ConstraintEngine to include project structure constraints.

 ## Phase 3: User Interface and Quality Assurance

 - [ ] 8.
 Command-Line Interface